Rustic Baguette Recipe

 Make the starter first:

-Dissolve dry instant yeast with warm water, then add flour and mix until no flour is seen.
+Dissolve 1 tbsp dry instant yeast with 1 cup warm water, then add 1 cup flour and mix until no flour is seen.
 Allow to proof in warm, draft free place for 1 hour.

-Dissolve salt and honey in water and add to the starter.
+Dissolve 1 tsp salt and 2 tbsp honey in water and add to the starter.
 Add flour in 3 additions, kneading in between until an elastic dough forms.
 After all the flour has been added, knead for another 10-15 minutes.
-Roll the dough into a ball and put into a well oiled bowl, large enough to allow for doubling in size of the dough.
+Roll the dough into a ball and put it into a well-oiled bowl, large enough to allow for doubling in size of the dough.
 Cover with a tea towel and allow to rise for about an hour or until doubled in size.
-Punch down the dough and divide in 3.
-Form 3 long baguettes and place onto corn meal dusted parchment paper.
+Punch down the dough and divide it in 3.
+Form 3 long baguettes and place onto cornmeal-dusted parchment paper.
 Sprinkle the baguette with a little bit of flour, cover with a tea towel and allow to proof for another 40 minutes.

 Heat oven to 450 F and place a bowl with water on the bottom of the oven.
 With a sharp serrated knife, make 3 diagonal cuts about ½ inches deep on each baguette.
 Slide a baking sheet under the parchment paper and put into the oven.
 Sprinkle the oven with ice cold water (which will create steam) and quickly close the oven door.